asheftajwar/asheftajwar/README.md

 **Full-Stack Software Engineer** focused on building production-grade web and mobile applications.

-I build software end-to-end — from **product architecture and APIs to deployment, monitoring, automation, and long-term maintenance.**
+I build software end-to-end — from **product architecture and APIs to deployment, monitoring, automation and long-term maintenance.**

 ### 🛠️ Core Stack